Updated: Sep 19, 2022

 by Princess Aliyah Pandolfi

-As dusk descends on the Kruger National Park in South Africa, a family of black rhinos move quietly away from the water hole toward a resting place in the bush.
+As dusk descends on the Kruger National Park in South Africa, a family of black rhinos moves quietly away from the water hole toward a resting place in the bush.
 They are among the last of their kind, the species having been hunted to near extinction, and this evening they are not alone.
-A group of men have entered Kruger from neighboring Mozambique.
-They come from a poor village, but they are carrying expensive weapons.
+A group of men has entered Kruger from neighboring Mozambique.
+They come from a poor village, but they carry expensive weapons.
 Two men carry AK-47 assault rifles to shoot park rangers, one carries a high-caliber rifle to shoot rhinos, and one carries an ax to cut off the horn of the dying animal.

-Traffickers in the criminal network paid a good price for the equipment and information, but it will be well worth the effort if they are able to kill a rhino.
+Traffickers in the criminal network pay a reasonable price for the equipment and information, but it will be well worth the effort if they can kill a rhino.
 The horn is one of the most valuable materials on Earth, worth more than six times the value of gold on the streets of Vietnam and China, where it is believed to have great medicinal power.
-Criminal networks profit on that superstition, while environmentalists race to educate potential consumers about the fallacy of rhino horn medicine.
+Criminal networks profit from that superstition, while environmentalists race to educate potential consumers about the fallacy of rhino horn medicine.

 The horns are made from a material called keratin, which is about the same as human fingernails.
 In fact, simply eating your own nails would provide more keratin than a typical dose of rhino horn.
 Perhaps in a few generations, the demand for rhino horn will decrease, but unless the poaching ends, the rhinos will be gone in just a few years.

 Enter aerial drones.
 In 2013, Kashmir Robotics sponsored a Wildlife Conservation UAV Challenge (wcUAVc).
-The Challenge created a new class of aircraft with multimode sensing and on-board decision making optimized for countering poaching in Kruger.
-Students, hobbyists, and academics around the world formed teams to participate in the Challenge, not just for the $65,000 prize money, but because they wanted to contribute to saving the rhino.
+The Challenge created a new class of aircraft with multimode sensing and onboard decision-making optimized for countering poaching in Kruger.
+Students, hobbyists, and academics worldwide formed teams to participate in the Challenge, not just for the $65,000 prize money but because they wanted to contribute to saving the rhino.

 Building on technologies developed for the smartphone industry, the Challenge teams integrated sensors, computers, and graphical processors into compact avionics.
 Drawing on revolutions in additive manufacturing, they compressed the time from concept to flight for prototype aircraft from years to days, and they decreased the cost for developing new small aircraft from millions to just a few thousand dollars.

 Deploying the Drones Back in the ranger headquarters, an alert is received from one of the new UAVs that are providing surveillance over the remaining rhinos.
 Humans have been observed via thermal imaging sensors within five miles of the rhino family.
-The aircraft received responses from the RFID tags on the rhinos, but no response was detected from the humans.
+The aircraft received responses from the rhinos' RFID tags, but the humans detected no response.